 So what’s next?
 In one sense, the work needs to continue as it has.
 Curating themed issues that address the concerns of twenty-first century missiology remains useful and timely.
 And the increasing number of unsolicited submissions we receive is a hopeful sign of things to come.
 As the work of Stone-Campbell missiologists proceeds and our conversation broadens, MD has an important role to play.
 I see two particular areas in which this work may bear fruit in the next decade.
 The first is the intersection—and, one might hope, the reconciliation—of mission scholarship and practice.
 The second is the emergence of an identifiable Stone-Campbell missiology.

-The , which I wrote for MD’s first issue, explained our desire to defy the expectations a publication should be either academic or popular, either theological or practical.
+The preface to the journal, which I wrote for MD’s first issue, explained our desire to defy the expectations a publication should be either academic or popular, either theological or practical.
 Certainly, some readers would prefer less technical jargon, fewer footnotes, and more easily digestible articles.
 Others may feel that the non-peer-reviewed content lowers the journal’s prestige or legitimacy.
 This divide, the gulf between church and academy, is deep and wide.
 But it is bridgeable.
 More, the need to bridge the divide and, eventually, to bring the church and the academy back into one household of faith is one of the most urgent tasks facing missiology today.
 MD is committed to this monumental work.
 I take hope from the fact that missiology occupies a liminal space.
 The raison d’être of missiology is the church’s participation in the life of the Triune God.
 This is true of all theology, but it is an inescapable truth for missiology, within which theory and practice live in a uniquely urgent relationship.
 Without the practices of mission on the ground, in specific contexts, missiology becomes a dead language.
 Without the care and critical insight of the discourse that we call scholarship, mission practices become deadly.
 The nature of this relationship compels the efforts of all involved to hold the two together for the sake of God’s mission.

 Beyond publishing both scholarly and practical perspectives under one title, bridge-building entails a more proactive work.
 It calls for an architecture, which I offer as a metaphor for a shared missiological imagination in which two-way traffic between practitioners and theoreticians is conceivable.
 I admit, as agendas go, developing a shared imagination is scarcely more concrete.
 Still, coming together at the drafting table is a necessary first step.
 We must urge missionaries with little patience for the seemingly impractical, abstract, or overly technical discussions—for example, the analysis of honor, shame, and face in its full contextual complexity and scriptural depth—to embrace the insights of their collaborators across the divide.
 Conversely, we must relentlessly call scholars whose work often leaves us asking, So what? to attend to the practical needs of missionaries on the front lines.
 We need a persistent, intentional meeting of minds.
 Only in such an encounter can a shared imagination emerge.